Last Updated on

 They have a lot of similarities, meaning that either one is a good choice in most situations.
 I’m confident in saying that neither ActiveCampaign or HubSpot is clearly better than the other.

-If you have an emphasis on email marketing and budget, ActiveCampaign is probably the better choice for your specific situation.
+If you have an emphasis on email marketing and staying on a budget, ActiveCampaign is probably the better choice for your specific situation.

 Conversely, if your main interest is in your CRM and inbound marketing, HubSpot is likely the better choice for your specific situation.